webforge-labs/psc-cms/migrate-2.2.md

 - set containerClass to this class (per default its the projectNamespace\CMS\Container)
 - override getContainer in your main if necessary (if you have ovrriden the constructor from Psc\CMS\Roles\AbstractContainer)

+AcceptanceTests:
+- use cmf.user and cmf.password from host config in your fixture for access for acceptance tests

 ContentStreamConverter + Context:
 - the abstract class \Psc\TPL\ContentStream\Converter needs now an implementation of the Psc\TPL\ContentStream\Context as first parameter.
 You can use a SimpleContainer for this